Updated: Feb 17, 2016

 It’s also showing its age (scuffed wood, dulled marble) but remains impressive, if big, impersonal hotels are your style.

-To our eyes, the Millenium courts guests who want a conventional room in Times Square, no surprises and not much else or better yet, are attending a convention here (conference halls abound, including the stylish digs of the adjoining Hudson Theater).
+To my eyes, the Millenium courts guests who want a conventional room in Times Square, no surprises and not much else or better yet, are attending a convention here (conference halls abound, including the historic digs of the adjoining Hudson Theater).

 Still, as with many large hotels, seek and ye shall find.
 The little lounge on the third floor is the ideal place to peruse the paper or your iPhone in peace, provided a meeting isn’t in session in the adjoining conference hall.

-Rooms: The Millenium’s 638 rooms, revamped in 2006, range from big-enough-for-two-people to expansive with drop-dead views.
+Rooms: The Millenium’s 638 rooms range from big-enough-for-two-people to expansive with drop-dead views.

-The room we saw, dressed in warm woods and rich shades of white, black and gold, reminded us of a Chinese lacquer box.
-A commanding tufted headboard abutted a sponged gold wall, and we liked the Chinoiserie inflections, like the Asian medallions woven into the sheer curtains.
+The room I saw, dressed in warm woods and rich shades of white, black and gold, reminded me of a Chinese lacquer box.
+A commanding tufted headboard abutted a sponged gold wall, and I liked the Chinoiserie inflections, like the Asian medallions woven into the sheer curtains.
 The large businesslike desk featured a pullout writing table and a leather chair.
 A flatscreen TV sat on a scuffed dresser, and the 31st story floor-to-ceiling window displayed a wow-inducing Times Square cityscape.

 Food and drink: Restaurant Charlotte, a sprawling, wood-lined dining room with windows overlooking scrappy 44th Street, serves seasonal, serviceable American food at Times Square prices, ie not cheap.
-We lunched late on a quiet Saturday afternoon in the lounge, a pleasant if outdated room adjoining the lobby, with black leather club chairs and round wood tables (ours was scuffed) that look onto 44th street.
+I lunched late on a quiet Saturday afternoon in the lounge, a pleasant if wildly outdated room -- 90's, anyone? -- adjoining the lobby, with black leather club chairs and round wood tables that look onto 44th street.

-Amenities: The hotel adjoins the Hudson Theater, a small Broadway theater often rented out for fashion shows, parties and weddings (we saw a very happy bride on one visit).
+Amenities: The hotel adjoins the Hudson Theater, a small Broadway theater that is in the process of morphing from a venue for private events into a bonafide theater.
 The fitness center is large and (bonus) has windows overlooking the street.
 WiFi ($10.95 a day).
 Pets up to 30 lbs. stay free of charge (fees apply to heavier animals).

 Surroundings: This is about as close as you can get to Times Square short of rolling out a sleeping bag on 42nd Street.
 Broadway theaters, restaurants and sights like Madame Tussauds and Ripley’s Odditorium are steps away.
 The New York Public Library, Grand Central Station, Rockefeller Center, Midtown shopping and the Empire State Building are also within easy reach.
 Lincoln Center is three subway stops away.
 Multiple subway stations and bus stops are nearby.